tmpfs/async-validate/README.md

 Encapsulates the data associated with a validation rule and the value to be validated.
 Rule functions are invoked in the scope of a `Validator` instance which exposes the following public fields:

-* `rule`: The validation rule in the source descriptor that corresponds to the field name being validated.
+* `rule`: The validation rule in the source descriptor.
 * `value`: The value of the source object property being validated.
 * `field`: The name of the field being validated.
 * `source`: The source object that was passed to `validate()`.